Search

 Table of Contents

-• Deezer's AI Detection Tool and Its Impact
+• Deezer's AI Music Detection Partnership

-• Industry Reactions and Future Plans
+• Future Plans for Licensing

 Deezer Partners with Sacem to Combat AI Music Fraud with New Tool

-Deezer's AI Detection Tool and Its Impact
+Deezer's AI Music Detection Partnership

 Jan 29 (Reuters) - Music streaming platform Deezer has licensed its artificial intelligence-detection technology to France's royalty agency Sacem in a landmark commercial deal to combat music fraud, as the company pursues wider industry adoption for the tool.

-The deal, announced on Thursday, comes as expanding AI capabilities blur the line between human and machine-made songs, enabling a new type of streaming fraud where bad actors upload thousands of AI-generated numbers designed to trigger algorithmic recommendations and siphon royalties away from artists and songwriters.
+The deal, announced on Thursday, comes as expanding AI capabilities blur the line between human- and machine-made songs, enabling a new type of streaming fraud where bad actors upload thousands of AI-generated numbers designed to trigger algorithmic recommendations and siphon royalties away from artists and songwriters.

-Deezer said it successfully identified and removed up to 85% of fraudulent AI-generated music streams from its royalty pool in 2025, flagging over 13.4 million AI tracks.
+France-based Deezer said it successfully identified and removed up to 85% of fraudulent AI-generated music streams from its royalty pool in 2025, flagging over 13.4 million AI tracks.

 The platform now receives around 60,000 fully AI-created tracks every day, roughly 39% of total daily uploads, up from 10% in January last year.